rht-labs/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

 git push
 ```

-  :warning: `FIXME` - Step 4 - fails cause git-auth not setup yet.
+!> `FIXME` - Step 4 - fails cause git-auth not setup yet.
 At a Minimum we need ??

   Set these variables:
   ```bash